Attractions and activities

 What does the Bernese Oberland look like?

 The Bernese Oberland is located north of the highest peaks.
-That causes the climate to be cool and moist, at least when comparing it to the southern Alps.
+That causes the climate to be cool and moist, at least when compared to the southern Alps.
 This results in a fresh green landscape.

 The valley floors are mostly low (500 to 1,000 m), and peaks are high (up to 4,300 m).
 This great difference in altitude results in many climate zones and varying landscapes.
 During spring, it can feel like summer in the valleys and like winter up in the mountains.